-Upon completion, the transportation hub will replace the existing WTC PATH terminal, and serve approximately 80,000 commuters and visitors daily.
+The transportation hub replaces the existing WTC PATH terminal and serves approximately 80,000 commuters and visitors daily.

 Construction started in September 2005 and was originally scheduled for completion in 2011, but was delayed by several years.
 The first phase of the WTC hub was opened in March 2016.

 The plan to construct the new transportation hub was an important step in the economic recovery of the region.
 The hub will provide connections to PATH ferries, subway lines and other railway lines planned for the future.